ripperhowls/Posys-Cursors-Improved-by-ripperhowls/README.md

 ![Posy's Cursors edit by ripperhowls](https://user-images.githubusercontent.com/95716821/145264637-cb02eba0-75ad-49fb-a266-953c75dfede2.jpg)

 The cursors and installers are backwards compatible all the way from Win10 to WinXP!
-Not tested on Win11 so use on it at your own risk!
+Not tested on Win11 so use at your own risk!

 The source cursors were created by the wonderful Michiel de Boer aka Posy: http://www.michieldb.nl/other/cursors/